 The site lies within the 26C Upper Shannon Water Framework Directive (WFD) catchment, the Shannon (Upper) WFD sub catchment and the Camlin River sub basin (EPA code: IE_SH_26C010900).
 The site is relatively flat throughout.
-The site is serviced by the existing public storm sewer which is likely to discharge to the River Camlin approximately 70 m south of the site.
+A new storm drainage network has been designed by MPA Consulting Engineers which will comprise gravity sewers on site with outflow controlled via a hydrobrake prior to discharge to the Camlin River approximately 70 m south of the site.
 There are no watercourses on site.
 Rainwater incident on the site outside of the stormwater capture system will infiltrate to ground and flow by throughflow and shallow groundwater flow to the River Camlin.